Description

 Instructions

 - Make the picadillo.
-Sauté onions and red pepper in olive oil over medium heat until the onions become translucent.
-Add sofrito and ground beef and cook until the beef has browned.
+Sauté onions and peppers in olive oil over medium heat until the onions become translucent.
+Add sofrito, ground beef, and spices.
+Break up the beef as it browns before adding the tomato sauce and olives.
+Lower, cover, and cook for 10 minutes or until beef is fully cooked.
+Add salt to taste.

 - Slice & fry the plantains.
 Start by peeling the plantains and slicing thinly lengthwise to create long strips.
 Fry the strips in batches in hot oil until they are all deep golden brown on both sides.
 Transfer to a paper towel lined plate to drain.